 The Balanced Plate

-Are you making an effort to live a healthier lifestyle?
-Food Services at the University of Waterloo supports and encourages students who are working to live a balanced and healthy life.
+Are you making an effort to live a balanced lifestyle?
+Food Services at the University of Waterloo supports and encourages nutritious and balanced dining options.
 Food choices are one of the biggest parts of living well, which is why we developed our own UW Balanced Plate!

 Living a healthy lifestyle means having a balanced diet, as well as taking care of your health mentally and physically.
 Check out Campus Wellness for more tips on living a healthy lifestyle mentally and physically.

-A balanced diet means eating the right combination of nutrients so that our bodies can function optimally.
+A balanced diet means eating a variety of foods to support our bodies nutritional needs.
 This includes macronutrients (protein, carbohydrates, and fats) and micronutrients (vitamins and minerals).
 We can achieve a balanced diet by getting the right variety and portions of different foods.

 Using a tool like the UW Balanced Plate can make building your own nutritious meals easy!
 Our balanced plate is aligned with recommendations in the Canada's 2019 Food Guide.